 Here’s what you can expect for each type of test:

-If your aging parent has a hip fracture, they’ll most likely need surgery, a hospital stay, and rehabilitation to help heal a broken hip.
-The type of surgery your loved one will have depends on their overall health condition and age, the type of fracture, and its severity.
+If your aging parent has a hip fracture, they’ll most likely need surgery, a hospital stay, and rehabilitation.
+The type of surgery your loved one will have depends on their overall health condition, their age, the type of fracture, and its severity.

 Here’s some more information about types of hip fractures:[05]